miichellebui/Bui-exercise-187/README.md

 # Bui-exercise-187
-The purpose of the program is to represent a customer searching through a catalog for printing services and making an order.
+The purpose of program is to search through a file based on search criteria and generate price of an item.